Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Get project classpath information' and 'get all classpath entries for the loaded project.'
-It specifies the resource (project classpath) and verb (get/retrieve).
-However, it doesn't explicitly differentiate from siblings like 'get_project_structure' or 'get_dependency_graph,' which might overlap in purpose.
+The description clearly states 'Get project classpath information' and elaborates with 'get all classpath entries for the loaded project'.
+It specifies the resource (classpath information) and action (get), distinguishing it from sibling tools like get_project_structure or get_diagnostics.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.